TransistorFM/podcastindustry.org/README.md

 - If the U.S. is 65% of global: $1.9 billion / 0.65 = $2.92 billion global
 - If the U.S. is 60% of global: $1.9 billion / 0.60 = $3.17 billion global

 This results in our estimated $2.9 - $3.2 billion range for global podcast advertising revenue.
-In Dec 2024, I upped my overall estimate to $3 - $3.4 billion due to strong Q3 2024 performance across major platforms, which suggests podcast advertising is growing faster than originally forecasted.
+In December 2024, I upped my overall estimate to $3 - $3.4 billion due to strong Q3 2024 performance across major platforms, which could suggest podcast advertising is growing faster than originally forecasted.
 Programmatic and political ads have provided additional revenue boosts.

 It's important to note that this estimate is based on available data primarily from English-speaking countries and major digital advertising markets.
 The actual figure could be higher if we had more comprehensive data from non-English speaking markets with growing podcast industries.